iommirocks/iommi/docs/usage.rst

 .. code:: python

-    # NOTE: if your base template is called "base.html" then you don't need this!
+    # NOTE: if your base template is called "base.html"
+    # then you don't need this!
     IOMMI_BASE_TEMPLATE = 'my_base.html'
-    # NOTE: if your base template has a content block called "content" then you don't need this!
+    # NOTE: if your base template has a content block
+    # called "content" then you don't need this!
     IOMMI_CONTENT_BLOCK = 'content'

-The base template is the one containing your :code:`<html>` tag and has :code:`{% block content %}`.
+The base template is the one containing your `<html>` tag and has `{% block content %}`.

 Add `iommi` to installed apps: